ninaroussille/Intro-to-Data-Science-with-Python/README.md

-# Introduction to Data Science with Python
+# Introduction to Data Science with Python for Nina R
 In this [Houston Data Science][1] meetup we will introduce our members to data science using the Python programming language.

 ## Objectives